openlang/proposals/Let/Let.md

 Simple `let`
 ------------

-Using a `let` expression without the `in` block would declare the variable in the inclosing scope; in the case of a function the scope would be the function.
+Using a `let` expression without the `in` block (`let` declaration) would declare the variable in the inclosing scope; in the case of a function the scope would be the function.
 In the case of an `if`-statement, the enclosing scope would be the branch the `let` expression is declared in.

     function makeName() {